-(a) General design standards.
-Fire protection and public water systems shall be designed by an engineer and constructed in accordance with town, county, state, and federal standards, including the requirements established by the Florida Fire Prevention Code, as they may be amended.

-(b) Fire flows.
-The water distribution system shall be capable of delivering fire flows as follows:

-(1) Requirements for one- and two-family developments are as follows:
+- (a) General design standards.
+Fire protection and public water systems shall be designed by an engineer and constructed in accordance with town, county, state, and federal standards, including the requirements established by the Florida Fire Prevention Code, as they may be amended. - (b) Fire flows.
+The water distribution system shall be capable of delivering fire flows as follows: - (1) Requirements for one- and two-family developments are as follows:

 TABLE 10-3.
-FIR TABLE 10-3.
 FIRE FLOWS

-Distance Between Buildings
+Distance Needed Fire Between Buildings Flow (gpm)

-Over 30 feet 500

-0 to 30 feet 750
+Over 30 feet 0 to 30 feet 500 750